-Another major development of 2015 was the headline "We Don't Cover Stupid" - referring to an insurance company's refusal to pay a claim when a company that had been breached had not followed "minimum required practices" as spelled out in the policy.
-This story doesn't involve a law firm but it is instructive for law firms to read it - we've seen a number of insurance companies say there is no coverage where security of confidential data is sloppy.
+Another major development of 2015 was the headline "We Don't Cover Stupid"-referring to an insurance company's refusal to pay a claim when a company that had been breached had not followed "minimum required practices" as spelled out in the policy.
+This story doesn't involve a law firm, but it is instructive for law firms to read it-there have been a number of insurance companies that say there is no coverage when security of confidential data is sloppy.